UnboundAngel/My-Season-To-Do-list-/docs/README.md

 - LocalStorage persistence, keyboard shortcuts, and accessibility affordances.
 - Optional seasonal and holiday themes (including the neon Mocking mode) with CSS variable overrides.
 - Card-deck inspired overlay for immersive task browsing.
+- Signature dark-mode baseline with layered glows and page-edge sheen on the deck view.

 For more details on specific changes, see [`updates.md`](./updates.md).
 For a quick reference to the current file layout, open [`file-structure.md`](./file-structure.md).